Bg987/SpeakNumber/README.md

 ## ⚙️ How It Works

-- The program breaks the input number into parts (crore, lakh, thousand, hundred, etc.).
+- The program breaks the input number into parts (crore, lakh, thousand, hundred, etc.)
-- Plays respective sound clips using the helper function `PlayMusic()`.
+- Plays respective sound clips using the helper function `PlayMusic()`
-- The base path to all audio files is stored in one variable, keeping the code clean and DRY.
+- The base path to all audio files is stored in one variable, keeping the code clean and DRY

 ---

 ## 🛠️ Requirements

 - Windows OS
 - GCC / MinGW compiler (for `gcc`)
 - Proper folder structure and `.wav` files

 ---